GoogleCloudPlatform/artifact-registry-maven-tools/README.md

-# Cloud Build Artifacts Maven Tools
+# Artifact Registry Maven Tools

-This repository contains tools to help with interacting with Maven repositories hosted on Cloud Build Artifacts.
+This repository contains tools to help with interacting with Maven repositories hosted on Artifact Registry.

 ## Authentication

-Requests to Cloud Build Artifacts will be authenticated using credentials from the environment.
+Requests to Artifact Registry will be authenticated using credentials from the environment.
 The tools described below search the environment for credentials in the following order:
 1. From the `gcloud` SDK. (i.e., the access token printed via `gcloud config config-helper --format='value(credential.access_token)'`)
     * Hint: You can see which account is active with the command `gcloud config config-helper --format='value(configuration.properties.core.account)'`